 Bariatric surgery is a tool to help you achieve your weight loss goals, but surgical weight loss is not for everyone.
 Our team’s mission is to provide information you need to make the choice that is right for you.

 You can find out if you qualify for bariatric surgery by calculating your body mass index (BMI).
 Our program gives you access to a skilled bariatric surgeon and nursing staff, along with a registered dietitian to help you embrace a lifestyle that promotes health and wellness.

 Our partnership with Indiana University School of Medicine gives our team access to leading research, nationally known scientists and the latest advancements in the causes, prevention and treatment of obesity.

 Weight-loss surgery falls into two categories: restrictive surgery and malabsorptive surgery.
 Operations that reduce the stomach size are known as restrictive surgery because they limit the amount of food the stomach can hold.
-IU Health Arnett Hospital Bariatric & Medical Weight Loss offers adjustable gastric banding, a restrictive surgery option.
-If you are interested in a different surgical procedure, we will refer you to Indiana University Health North Hospital in Indianapolis for surgery.
+IU Health Arnett Hospital Bariatric & Medical Weight Loss offers adjustable gastric banding and sleeve gastrectomy.
+If you are interested in different surgical procedures, we will refer you to Indiana University Health North Hospital in Indianapolis for surgery.

 To help prepare you for a successful long-term weight loss journey, you must take an active role in the following treatment plan:

 - Submit insurance information to determine bariatric surgery benefits eligibility